 Progress in adapting to climate change in England

 - The Committee reports every two years on progress in adapting to climate change in England.
-The Committee’s last three progress report in 2015, 2017 and 2019, set out the scale of the challenge to ramp up planning and action to adapt to climate change impacts. .
+The Committee’s last progress report in 2023 sets out the scale of the challenge to ramp up planning and delivery to adapt to climate change impacts.

 - Many of our previous recommendations for improving adaptation planning and implementation in England have been subsequently taken up by Government and its arm’s length bodies.
 Examples include the need for:

 - A long-term, outcomes-based strategy for flood risk and water resources management in England, with built-in flexibility to respond as the climate changes.

 - Ensuring future climate change is included in the designation of water stressed areas.

 - Review of current policy on sustainable drainage systems (SuDS), including placing higher priority on ‘green’ SuDS that have multiple co-benefits (swales, ponds, green spaces) over ‘grey’ SuDS (underground tanks).

 - Review of policies related to overheating in buildings, including the Building Regulations and National Planning Policy Framework.